sohale/implisolid/README.md

 ### JavaScript
 Implicit can be compiled into JavaScript using *Emscripten*.

-The JAvascript compile target part can run on **Browser**, or NodeJS, or as a Web Worker.
+The Javascript compile target part can run on **Browser**, or NodeJS, or as a Web Worker.

 Implisolid was originally intended for use in Browsers without need to any serverside.